vaiels/motioncontroller/README.md

 # Simple Project
 A self contained python codebase to act as a platform to experiment with motion control implementations.
 This aims to have as few dependencies as possible and be compatible with both Linux and Windows.
+To run, type `python main.py` into the command line.

 ### Requirements